csjiet/keybinds-shortcuts-environment-setups/Github.md

 - git checkout {another_existing_branch}
 	- Changes your current branch to another existing branch
 - git checkout -b {new_branch}
-	- Creates and changes you current branch to the new branch.
+	- Creates a new branch.
+Creates a copy from the main branch.
 	- "new_branch" Naming convention:
 		- "feature/{new_branch_name}"
 		- "feature-issue_no-{...}-{new_branch_name}"